solidi/learning-notes/books/radical-candor.md

 - Platinum rule: figure out what makes the other person comfortable, then do that.
 - Good reaction to public criticism can be the very thing that establishes your credibility as a strong leader.
 - If no one talks ask “So everything is perfect?”
 “If you can change one thing?”.
-- Once we identify on what they want to learn, then its easy to identify opportunities.
+- Once we identify on what they want to learn, then it's easy to identify opportunities.
 - Require clean escalation, no backstabbing, and encourage guidance between team members.